deepaksood619/deepaksood619.github.io/docs/python/python-intro/data-structure/dictionary.md

 - The dictionary struct (PyDictObject), representing the entire dictionary object.
 - A keys object (PyDictKeysObject), which contains the hash table indices array (dk_indices).
-- An entries array, which appears directly after the correspondingPyDictKeysObjectin memory and holds the entries referenced bydk_indices.
+- An entries array, which appears directly after the corresponding PyDictKeysObject in memory and holds the entries referenced bydk_indices.

 ## Generating an index